daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 `conda` will show you the packages that will be downloaded, and you can press enter to proceed with the installation.
+If you want to answer `yes` by default and skip this confirmation step, you can replace `conda install` with `conda install -y`.

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).